Kazimierz Boratyński

 Kazimierz Boratyński (/pl/; July 30, 1906, in Gródek – December 8, 1991, in Wrocław) was a Polish chemist.
 He specialized in the field of soil science.

 In his research work, he dealt with the chemistry of mineral fertilizers, soil chemistry and physics, humus processes in soil, and soil geography.
+He was awarded an honorary doctorate by Wrocław University of Environmental and Life Sciences in 1986.